hibbitts-design/hibbitts-design-org-blog/posts/2018-02-12-open-course-hub-now-includes-three-demo-sites/post.md

 * One published but not visible page ('Mini Homepage') for embedding into LMS
 * One top-level modular collection page ('UX Techniques')
 * One top-level custom content type page ('UX News')
-* Two modular custom content type pages ('Web Pick of the Week' and 'Twitter Feed')
+* Two custom content type pages for modular use ('Web Pick of the Week' and 'Twitter Feed')
-* Two modular custom content type children pages ('Required Readings' and 'Slide Decks')
+* Multiple pages of two custom content types for modular use ('Required Readings' and 'Slide Decks')

 Explore an [advanced example Open Course Hub site](http://demo.hibbittsdesign.org/grav-skeleton-course-hub-site-advanced/) or [download a ready-to-run package](http://www.hibbittsdesign.org/blog/downloads/grav-skeleton-course-hub-site-advanced.zip).